mkmiecik14/cpm/README.md

-# cpm
+# Conditioned Pain Modulation Experiment

-Conditioned Pain Modulation Experiment
+This repo contains code for analyzing an experiment with recorded EEG before, during and after CPM.